goxr3plus/java-google-speech-api/README.md

-THIS LIBRARY IS NOT SUPPORTED BY ME ACTIVELY ANYMORE , feel free to contribute :) .
-I can give you master access on repository
+THIS LIBRARY IS NOT SUPPORTED BY ME ACTIVELY ANYMORE , feel free to contribute :)

 ---